-Animal Disease Outbreak 357

-Earthquake 359

-Flood 363

-Human Pandemic Outbreak 366

-Hurricane 369

-Space Weather 373

-Tsunami 375

-Volcanic Eruption 377

-Wildfire 380

-4 accidental/Technological Hazards

-Biological Food Contamination 382

-Chemical Substance Release 384

-Dam Failure 391

-Radiological Substance Release 394

-4 adversarial Events

-Cyber Event affecting Data (Data as Target) 397
+Cyber Event affecting Data (Data as Target) .163

-Cyber Event affecting Physical Infrastructure (Vector) 399
+Cyber Event affecting Physical Infrastructure (Vector) .165

-Aircraft-as-a-Weapon 402
+Aircraft-as-a-Weapon .168

-Armed Assault 404
+Armed Assault .170

-Biological Terrorism Attack (non-food) 406
+Biological Terrorism Attack (non-food) .172

-Chemical Terrorism Attack (non-food) 408
+Chemical Terrorism Attack (non-food) .174

-Chemical/Biological Food Contamination Terrorism Attack.
+Chemical/Biological Food Contamination Terrorism Attack .176

-Explosives Terrorism Attack 412
+Explosives Terrorism Attack .178

-Nuclear Terrorism Attack 415
+Nuclear Terrorism Attack .181

-Radiological Dispersal Device Attack 417
+Radiological Dispersal Device Attack .183

 For each national-level event, the research, assumptions, and data which were used to produce the low, best, and high estimates of likelihood and measures of consequence were documented in an event-specific risk summary sheet by the SNRA project team.
-Summary sheets with common reporting formats to document staff research and analysis of individual hazards have been used by past comparative risk assessments, in part because of their utility in guiding research efforts to identify data capable of being expressed in terms of a predetermined set of measures designed to be comparable across all events.1 that what the numbers meant would be communicated with them.
-As space considerations precluded printing the whole table in each summary sheet in this compilation, the original is presented below so that it will accompany them as a set.
+Summary sheets with common reporting formats to document staff research and analysis of individual hazards have been used by past comparative risk assessments, in part because of their utility in guiding research efforts to identify data capable of being expressed in terms of a predetermined set of measures designed to be comparable across all events.

 The risk summary sheets shared a standardized data table format to facilitate the comparability and harmonization of estimates across diverse events (Table J1).
 This table specified the categories, types, and most importantly the metrics which were to be used to measure likelihood and each type of consequence.
-Each of these was baked into the table to ensure
+Each of these was baked into the table to ensure that what the numbers meant would be communicated with them.
+As space considerations precluded printing the whole table in each summary sheet in this compilation, the original is presented below so that it will accompany them as a set.